sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 After this has finished a simple reload in the browser should do the trick.

+Another option is to bind / mount a folder to /var/custom_html in the container and set CUSTOM_HTML=true, be aware no cache busting will be done, nor will any of the tar1090 configuration settings be applied.
+The folder will be served as is with aircraft data available as usual at /data.

 #### `tar1090` `config.js` Configuration - Title

 | Environment Variable         | Purpose                                              | Default   |